usf-progdata/hw-njie-DP/README.md

-# Ni's Homework Page
+# Ni's Homework Repository
 |**Date**|**2021/01/25**|
 |--------|--------------|

-This is the repository for hosting and posting my homework assignments for Programming with Data, please feel free to comment on my codes.
+This repository is for hosting and posting Ni's homework assignments for Programming with Data, please feel free to comment on my codes.

 ## Navigating my repository